 logo

 Conclusion

 The Clear Spring Highlander 7 FIA is a decent annuity that helps you grow your retirement account with less risk.
-Through its higher caps and participation rates, It potentially offers faster growth with principal protection.
+Through its higher caps and participation rates, it potentially offers faster growth with principal protection.
 The product’s plain vanilla nature (with no optional paid riders) might also appeal to people who don’t like to deep-dive into the complex methodologies often associated with the riders.
-However, if you are someone who is looking for enhanced lifetime withdrawals, you should consider checking out our review on other Clear Spring Fixed Indexed Annuities.
+However, if you are seeking enhanced lifetime withdrawal features, this product may not be the best fit for you.

+logo